The Humble Beginnings of Pub Quiz

-Some locations opt for electronic version of the game, which is either played on a provided tablet, or by downloading a mobile app.
-Electronic games don’t come with the same benefits as live events.
-While live events will bring people out to the bar week after week, electronic versions don’t have the same draw.
+Some locations opt for a self-run version of the game, which is either played on a provided tablet, or by downloading a mobile app.
+Individual, self-paced games don’t come with the same benefits as live events.
+While live events will bring people out to the bar week after week, individual versions don’t have the same draw.
 It’s a way for a customer to pass the time while waiting for their order, not a social experience.

-In fact, while there was a spike in higher tech options in the early 2000s, locations have steadily been migrating back to live shows.
+In fact, while there was a spike in individual table games in the early 2000s, locations have steadily been migrating back to live shows.